ur64n/dagster_etl_analytics/README.md

    - **load_and_prepare_sentiment_data**: Prepares data for sentiment analysis.
    - **analyze_sentiment**: Analyzes news sentiment.
    - **visualize_sentiment_impact**: Visualizes the impact of sentiment on stock prices.
    - **Price Change Sensor**: Monitors significant changes in stock prices based on sentiment analysis.
-It is part of the ETL pipeline and is specifically linked to the `tech_sentiment_job`.
+   - It is part of the ETL pipeline and is specifically linked to the `tech_sentiment_job`.
 This sensor continuously checks for anomalies in price changes and triggers further actions if certain conditions are met.

-### Sensor: Price Change Sensor
+   -
    The **Price Change Sensor** is designed to monitor significant changes in stock prices based on sentiment analysis.

-### Functionality
+6. **PCS-Functionality**:
    - **Data Monitoring**: Reads data from a CSV file containing the results of sentiment analysis on stock prices.
    - **Change Detection**: Calculates a hash of the current data to detect any changes since the last evaluation.
    - **Threshold Evaluation**: Checks for any price changes that exceed a predefined threshold (e.g., 10%).
    - **Outlier Handling**: Stores outliers for further analysis.
    - **Visualization Trigger**: Initiates the visualization process to create a boxplot of the detected price change outliers.
    - **Run Request**: Generates a new run request to handle the detected changes if conditions are met.